cloudmesh-community/book/chapters/iaas/openstack/openstack.md

 "Libcloud is a Python library for interacting with many of the popular cloud service providers using a unified API.
 It was created to make it easy for developers to build products that work between any of the services that it supports."
-A more detailed description on Libcloud and how you can use it to connect with OpenStack is provided in the Section [Python libcloud](#python-libcloud).
+[CITEMISSING] A more detailed description on Libcloud and how you can use it to connect with OpenStack is provided in the Section [Python libcloud](#python-libcloud).